Parque Olímpico de la Juventud: Overview

-For the 2018 Summer Youth Olympics a new aquatics complex will be built.
+For the 2018 Summer Youth Olympics a new aquatics complex was built.

 Since 2008 the Government of the City of Buenos Aires has installed an artificial beach every summer at the park and organizes recreational activities during the summer season.

 The park can be reached by Premetro tram at Cecilia Grierson station, or by the southern Metrobus line.

 Olympic Park

 The park was fully renovated before the 2018 Summer Youth Olympics in order to be used as main Olympic Park.
 Six pavilions were built: Asia Pavilion (judo and wrestling), Africa Pavilion (fencing and modern pentathlon), Europe Pavilion (karate and weightlifting), Oceania Pavilion (boxing and taekwondo), America Pavilion (gymnastics) and natatorium.
 The complex also includes hockey and athletics field.